danyaberezun/KEEPs/README.md

 And would like to generate constraints from types `List<T>` and `SerializableList`, if we follow the algorithm, we will consider a pair `List<T>` and `List<Serializable>` as before.
-But in this case, we are able
-to infer that `T :> Serializable` as we know that `Serializable` is an actual type argument of the runtime value's type projected on `List`.
+But in this case, we are able to infer that `T :> Serializable` as we know that `Serializable` is an actual type argument of the runtime value's type projected on `List` classifier.
 Consequently, this value may be cast to `List<Serializable>` and `List<Any>` and nothing else.

 Moreover, this also works for such a type: